kim-marcel/list-demo/README.md

 ```

 Make sure to insert your project credentials in
- - /list-demo/list-demo-api/src/app.yaml
+ - /list-demo/packages/list-demo-api/src/app.yaml
- - /list-demo/list-demo-app/src/environments/environment.ts
+ - /list-demo/packages/list-demo-app/src/environments/environment.ts

 ### Run the application

 #### Use yarn:
-Start API and App with one command using the devstart-script and pm2.
+Start API and App with yarn using the devstart-script and pm2.
 ```
 yarn start
 ```